 This is why in this article…

-We wanted to take a moment and discuss what it might be like to actually own one of these very unique creatures so that if you’re ever given the opportunity to get your hands on one, you’ll know right away if that’s a good idea or a bad one.
+We wanted to take a moment and discuss what it might be like to own one of these unique creatures so that if you’re ever allowed to get your hands on one, you’ll know right away if that’s a good or bad idea.

 So, without further ado, let’s dive right in.